ksaketou/maven-project/SourceCodeAnalyzer/README.md

 * `NullExporter` class  which prints out an error message in case the user inserts an unknown exporter type.
 This class is a result of the **Null object** Pattern.
 By using this pattern, we eliminate exception handling on `DemoClient` class.

 * `GenerateMetrics` class which is the context class for the supported functionality.
 It contains the `generateFile` method in order to activate the supported functionality.
-This method uses the `calculate` method.

 * `ExecuteMetrics` class which contains the `getMetrics` method.
 This method uses the `generateFile` method with the corresponding inputs each time in order to export the output data.
 Moreover, the `calculate` method of the classes `Nom`, `Noc` or `Loc` is also called for the calculation of each metric.